Once more unto the breach! I have to tell you all about visiting the Chateau Coucy, a must see ruin not too far from Paris.

 We were determined, determined beyond reason really, to visit the Château de Coucy.
-The Chateau was the home of Enguerrand de Coucy VII, the star of Barbara Tuchman’s magnificent novel The Distant Mirror.
+The Chateau was the home of Enguerrand de Coucy VII, the star of Barbara Tuchman’s magnificent narrative history book The Distant Mirror.

 The Calamitous Middle Ages

-Tuchman’s novel is set in what she calls the “calamitous” 14th century and Enguerrand is her hero.
+Tuchman’s book l is set in what she calls the “calamitous” 14th century and Enguerrand is her hero.
 She uses the narrative of his life as a vehicle to explore the many facets of medieval life and culture.

 It was a time of political destabilization, dynastic uncertainty, and economic and social inequality.
 Men died at war; women died in childbirth.
 In a nutshell, it was “a bad time for humanity.”